garrandall/popular-music-data/tracks/laundromat-nivea.md

 I'm Headed To The Laundromat

 I Can't Take It No More
-Ooh, It's Time To Hit Door
+Oh It's Time To Hit Door
 Pants And Socks Dirty Towels
 Oh I Been Putting Up With Your Shit For A While Now
 No More Cryin'
 None Of Your Lyin'
 You Got To Go Boy
 I'm Cleanin' My House Now
-Ooooooh, I'm Headed To The Laundromat
+Oh, I'm Headed To The Laundromat